anamelessguy1/cat-browser/README.md

 - a custom new tab page that shows interesting facts with a search bar
 ## discord server

-you can download extensions there
+you can download extensions in cat browser community

 https://discord.gg/GrZa3BmDpW